 “There really aren’t any rules about substituting a blender for a food processor,” Josh said with a smile.
 “But I do have a few thoughts about when it might be better to use one in place of the other.”

-What to Consider When Choosing a Blender or Food Processor
+What to Consider When Choosing a Food Processor vs. Blender

 When considering swapping the use of a blender for a food processor, Josh suggests thinking about the shapes of the two appliances.
 “A blender’s pitcher narrows at the bottom, helping to funnel the ingredients to the base,” he says.